- Control of environmentally

 Directive and REACH

-In order to deliver environmentally-friendly products to customers, it is important to understand the content of chemicals not only in our products, but also in our suppliers’ products, to disclose and to communicate information smoothly.
-We are working hard to build a supply chain-wide system to this end.
+In order to deliver environmentally friendly products to customers, it is vital to ascertain the chemical content of not only our own products but also those of suppliers and to disclose and communicate such information smoothly.
+For this purposes, we are striving to establish a system covering the entire supply chain.

-Cosel established Green Procurement Standards in 2004 and has been using them as terms of business with our clients.
-We conduct a regular review to comply with laws and regulations and promote green procurement.
+Cosel established its Green Procurement Standards in FY 2004 and has used them as conditions of transactions with suppliers since then.
+We also conduct regular review for compliance with laws and regulations and promote green-procurement efforts.

 Management of new components, new products, and mass-produced products

-Adoption of new components and launch of new products
+Adoption of new components and introduction of new products

 Acceptance of purchased components

-We also conduct X-ray fluorescence analysis at a frequency depending on the risk rank when we receive purchased components to check whether they contain environmentally-unfriendly chemicals.
+We also conduct X-ray fluorescence analysis at the stage of acceptance of components, employing a frequency based on the applicable risk rank, to check whether components delivered contain any chemicals harmful to the environment.

 X-ray fluorescence spectrometer